tunghng/data-viz-proj/README.md

 -   **This dataset can be used for multiple purposes**: We agree that there are many application of this dataset, for example, used for **predictive machine learning model projects**.
 It means that the knowledge of this dataset is not limited in this project, so that it has a wider functionality.

 ## 3.

+- **Detailed Trend Analysis for Individual Companies** :  How has each company's stock price trended over a specific period (e.g., the past decade), and how do these trends vary among companies like Apple Inc. (AAPL), Amazon.com, Inc. (AMZN), and Microsoft Corp.
+(MSFT)?

+  Why: This question allows us to dive deep into the performance of individual tech giants, uncovering how product launches, global events, and market trends have impacted their stock prices over time.
+It provides a historical perspective that can be crucial for understanding future potential.

+- **Comparative Growth Analysis Since a Key Historical Event** : Since a significant market event (e.g., the COVID-19 pandemic outbreak in early 2020), how have the stock prices of these tech giants recovered and grown, and how does their recovery and growth compare?

+Why: This question is particularly relevant given the recent global events that have significantly impacted markets.
+It provides insight into the resilience and growth potential of big tech companies in the face of adversity, offering a comparative analysis of how different companies withstand and thrive following market shocks.